liguopeng0923/LGP/docs/install.md

     conda install pytorch torchvision -c pytorch
     ```

-    Note: Make sure that your compilation CUDA version and runtime CUDA version match.
+    Note: Make sure that your compilation CUDA version and runtime CUDA version match !!!!.
     You can check the supported CUDA version for precompiled packages on the [PyTorch website](https://pytorch.org/).

     `E.g` If you have CUDA 11.7 installed under `/usr/local/cuda` and would like to install